 A variable is a value (a text string) with a name. e.g. One built-in variable is named

-To access any variable in TouchDesigner, just place a
+To access any variable in TouchDesigner, use the python

-$ in front of the variable name.
+var() in Td_Module.
 Variable names are case-sensitive, so

-There are seven kinds of variables.
+There are five kinds of variables.
 Each differs depending on where they are kept and who can change them:

-- System Environment Variables - They come from Microsoft Windows when you start TouchDesigner, and you cannot change them within TouchDesigner.
-They can be edited in the Windows Control Panel -> System -> Advanced System Settings or Advanced -> Environment Variables.
+- System Environment Variables - They come from the operating system when you start TouchDesigner, and you cannot change them within TouchDesigner.
+They can be edited in the Windows Control Panel: Control Panel -> System -> Advanced System Settings or Advanced -> Environment Variables.

 - Root Variables - Root Variables are user-created, live at the root (